Skip to content

 In addition to local anaesthetic, our Surgeons will also provide you with some pain- relieving medications.
 These help to reduce any discomfort throughout the procedure and help to relax you even further!

 Being stressed increases your brain’s perception of pain.
-So keeping every patient nice and relaxed is one of the surgeon’s main priorities.
+So keeping every patient nice and relaxed is one of our main priorities.
 Our custom built hair transplant clinic is designed to keep every patient relaxed.
 We use different techniques such as:

 • Music